illinois-cs419/illinois-cs419.github.io/_assignments/mp2.md

 Here it is without the triangle boundaries, shaded using the Phong reflectance model.
 ![](/img/rpart2-2.png)

+If you wish to extend the basic algorithm to make it better in some way, you certainly can.
+It would be possible to start with a parabolic sheet instead of a flat plane to create a mountain, or maybe you want to write code that will cut a river through the terrain.
+Just keep in mind that it should use the random partitioing as a base and look as least good as the images shown in this section.

 #### Technical Notes ####
 + The rectangle for your surface should have corners $$(x_{min},y_{min},0)$$ and $$(x_{max},y_{max},0)$$.
 To generate a random plane first generate a random point $$p$$ in that rectangle.
 Then generate a random normal vector $$n$$ for the plane $$<x_n,y_n,0>$$, where $$x_n,y_n$$ is a point uniformly sampled on the unit circle.
 Given a vertex $$b$$, you can test which side of the plane that vertex falls on by using the dot product test $$ (b-p) \cdot n$$ \gt 0 $$.